OpenMage/magento-lts/README.md

 - PHP 7.0+ (PHP 7.3 and OpenSSL extension strongly recommended)
 - MySQL 5.6+ (8.0+ Recommended)

+If using php 7.2+ then mcrypt needs to be disabled in php.ini or pecl to fallback on mcryptcompat and phpseclib. mcrypt is deprecated from 7.2+ onwards.

 ## Translations

 There are some new or changed tranlations, if you want add them to your locale pack please check: